Eat the rainbow: the health benefits of a colorful diet

 These same phytonutrients are also beneficial to humans.
-They may enhance immunity, can protect our bodies from chronic diseases, have antioxidant and anti-inflammatory properties, and also reduce health risk factors.
+They help support a healthy immune system, have antioxidant and anti-inflammatory properties, and can also reduce health risk factors.

 Different colored fruits and vegetables contain different phytonutrients.
 Let’s take a look at the nutrients found in each color and their benefits: